AdaRoseCannon/webvr/bbc.md

 The WebVR APIs give you information about how you should render your scene.

-Such as the position and rotation of TWO cameras one in the virtual position of where the user's eyes should be.
+Such as the position and rotation of TWO cameras

+corresponding to the virtual position of where the user's eyes should be.

 Each frame at the framerate of the headset you will need to render the scene from each eye

 And submit the final composite image to headset

-Note the final scene we submit does not have distortion applied
+Note the final scene we submit does not have any distortion applied

 The headset will handle that.